chewbeckie/Outbreak_EnrichmentCulture/README.md

 ### `data` contents
 #### input_files
+* csv runtables containing the paths to sequencing files used in the workflow
+#### results
+* abricate antimicrobial gene screening results
+* checkM genome quality assessment graphs

+#### input_files
-Folder contains runtables that detail the locations and sample ID of the HiC, short-read and long-read dataset for this project on the UTS HPC computer
+directory contains runtables that detail the locations and sample ID of the HiC, short-read and long-read dataset for this project on the UTS HPC computer

 ### Log
 * *28 Aug 2020*